Late-blooming magnetars: awakening as long period transients after a dormant cooling epoch: Introduction

-Aside from the X-rays observed from DA J1832, isolated ULPs share a number of traits which have thus far eluded theoretical models.
-They are: (1) cold --- deep X-ray follow-up on the first-discovered member of the class, GX J1627, set a stringent upper limit $L_{\rm X} \lesssim 2 \times 10^{30} \text{ erg s}^{-1}$ \cite{rea22}; (2) slow --- the current record-holder, ASKAP J183950.5–075635.0 (A J1839), has a period of $ P \approx 6.45$~hr \cite{lee25}; and (3) irregularly active with low duty cycles --- DA J1832 appears to have been radio-loud for only a few months in the past decade \cite{wang24}.
-Despite the appeal of the magnetar model, reconciling all these properties within a single framework is challenging.
-Galactic magnetars are categorically hot \cite{coti18} and magnetic decay is expected to restrict high-energy activity to early evolutionary stages, limiting their longevity to spin periods of at most $\sim 20$~s \cite{pons2013}.
+Aside from the X-ray burst observed from DA J1832, \emph{isolated} LPTs share several features which have thus far eluded theoretical models.
+They are: (1) cold --- there have been no persistent, soft X-ray detections to date; (2) slow --- with periods spanning several minutes \citep{dong24} to a few hours \citep{lee25}; and (3) irregularly active --- often being radio-loud for only short windows within any given observational campaign \citep{hw22,caleb24}.
+Reconciling all of these properties within a single framework has proven challenging: magnetars are categorically hot, young, and with spin periods $P \lesssim 12$~s \citep{mpm15,coti18}.

-Because the electrical conductivity of the fluid core significantly exceeds that of the crust, the effective magnetic diffusion timescale is extended if currents are primarily confined within the core.
-Even if the star boasts a large-scale field commensurate with magnetar strengths, coldness arises naturally in such a `core-threading' (CT) scenario as field decay is stalled thereby preserving a strong field and limiting Joule heating during the star's adolescence ($ \lesssim 0.1 $~Myr) \cite{dehman2023b}.
-Eventually, however, the crust cools enough that Hall drift, a process in which field lines are advected by relative electron-ion motions, can start to efficiently redistribute magnetic energy.
-Sporadic radio activity then emerges as magnetic stresses induce crustal failures, twisting external field lines and increasing the voltage drop in magnetospheric gaps \cite{bt07,coop24}.
-Once the magnetospheric twist dissipates, the star returns to quiescence until the next outburst; the pulsar's duty cycle may thus be regulated by event recurrence.

-Observations indicate that magnetars typically slow down after outbursts \cite{borg21,low23}, likely due to previously closed field-lines being forced open by plasmoid ejection or otherwise pushed through the light cylinder \cite{thom02,belo09}.
-We show that, if even a modest fraction ($\gtrsim 0.1\%$) of the cumulative magnetoelastic energy release contributes to spindown, long periods ($\sim$~hours) can be achieved at $ \sim $Myr ages for CT models because the rotational kinetic energy is already low when the star activates magnetically.
-By contrast, crust-confined (CC) models -- which better represent Galactic magnetars -- fail often but early ($ \ll 0.1$~Myr), depleting magnetic energy \cite{perna11,deh20}.

-To demonstrate the proposed paradigm of ULPs as isolated magnetars we focus on DA J1832, whose observational timeline is summarised in Fig.~\ref{fig:timeline}.
-While DA J1832 is the only (isolated) ULP with an X-ray detection, this could reflect observational limitations rather than an intrinsic rarity, as shallow bursts capable of triggering radio emission impose narrow activity windows and many ULPs have been identified only in archival data.
-We therefore expect this `late-blooming magnetar' scenario to apply more broadly and anticipate future campaigns with contemporaneous X-ray and radio monitoring to test this picture.